Report on FBI brings the 2016 campaign roaring back

 Instead, it seized on the sections of the report that played into his conspiracy theories about a plot against him, charges quickly picked up by cheerleaders in Congress and conservative media.

-It's not that the text messages between lead agent Peter Strzok and lawyer Lisa Page, that spoke of a need to "stop" Trump becoming President, were not deeply troubling.
+It's not that the text messages between Strzok and Page were not deeply troubling.
 In fact, they are ruinous to the FBI's reputation and could justify anger on Trump's behalf.

 But White House press secretary Sarah Sanders chose to ignore the report's conclusion that the exchange did nothing to taint FBI activities during the election period, implying instead that it delivered a much broader indictment.